- Friday, June 1, 2018, 11:59pm PDT: Submissions due

 Applicants should be Ph.D. students with an already established direction of research relevant to CSCW, but whose research would benefit from guidance provided by peers and senior colleagues at the Doctoral Colloquium.
 Preference will be given to students who have a defined topic and program of work, i.e., who have proposed their topics and are within 2 years of graduation within a 5-year program or are half way through a 3 (or 4) year program.

 Applicants should submit the following items by email to email@example.com with the subject line “CSCW2018 DC Submission.”
 All items below should be collated into one PDF file named YOURNAME_CSCWDC2018.pdf (substitute your full name where it reads YOURNAME):

-A FOUR-page overview of your doctoral research that describes your research question, work in progress, and expected contributions.
+A FOUR-page overview (including references) of your doctoral research that describes your research question, work in progress, and expected contributions.
 This overview should also include (1) a paragraph that articulates what you hope to gain from attending the CSCW Doctoral Colloquium, and (2) an abstract of no more than 100 words.
 Your overview will be published in the ACM Digital Library and distributed to all attendees as part of the Conference Extended Abstracts.
 Please submit your overview in the SIGCHI Extended Abstract Format (Word, Latex).

 A short (2-3 paragraph) biographical sketch on another page, with a list of five top publications

 As part of the submission email, please indicate the availability of funds to attend the colloquium (e.g., complete funds available through the university/research grant, partial funds available, applied for the SIGCHI Student Travel Grant and was awarded, applied for a travel grant but was not awarded, etc.).
 See below under Important Note on Funding.

 Optionally, one publication that you feel best illustrates your progress in your research.